PositiveSumData/NationalOralHealthDataPortal/Data/Indian_Health_Service_Oral_Health_Survey/README.md

 ## Issues & decisions

-Positive Sum would like to have combined the two reports into the same visualization to show prevalence of oral health conditions across ages for a single point in time, but because the survyes had a year or two between them, it was decided to keep them in separate graphs.
+Positive Sum would like to have combined the two reports into the same visualization to show prevalence of oral health conditions across ages for a single point in time, but because the surveys had a year or two between them, we decided to keep them in separate graphs.

 ## Code